rohinish404/rohinish404/README.md

 - 🔭 I’m currently working on building projects using NextJs.
 - 🌱 I’m currently learning NextJs as well as NodeJs.
 -  👯 I’m looking to collaborate on frontend projects which use javascript,react or nextjs.
-- 📫 How to reach me: Twitter(@rohinish404)
+- 📫 How to reach me:

-Feel free to connect with me on twitter.
+- Email-singhrohinish09@gmail.com
+- Twitter(@rohinish404)

 <!--
 **rohinish404/rohinish404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.